Greek Orange Cake (Portokalopita)

 Instructions

-• Unroll the thawed phyllo sheets and cut them into 1/2-inch wide strips using a sharp knife.
-Spread out the strips on a baking sheet and bake for 10-15 minutes until completely dry and lightly browned.
+• Dry the phyllo: Roll the thawed phyllo into tubes then cut into 1/2-inch wide strips.
+Separate and spread out the strips on the baking sheets and bake for 10-15 minutes until completely dry and lightly browned.
 Let cool and crumble into small pieces.

-• Remove the cake from the oven and immediately pour the cooled syrup evenly over the hot cake.
-Let the syrup absorb and the cake to cool completely before slicing and serving.
+• Pour the syrup: Remove the cake from the oven and immediately poke holes over the top with a toothpick or thin skewer.
+Then, pour the cooled syrup evenly over the hot cake.
+Do this 1/4 cup at a time, letting the syrup fully absorb before adding more (discard the cinnamon stick and orange peel).

-• For the best flavor and texture, cover and refrigerate the cake for at least 2 hours or overnight before serving.
+• For the best flavor and texture, let the cake cool, then cover and refrigerate for at least 2 hours or overnight before serving.
 Portokalopita tastes even better the next day!

 Did you like the recipe?